Mateusz-Kozlowski/Handwritten-Digits-Recognizer-2.0/README.md

 * Matplotlib

 # 2. Project Description:
 The project is very simple and intuitive to use.
-Contains to tools: brush and rubber, which are used to draw on white canvas.
+Contains 2 tools: brush and rubber, which are used to draw on white canvas.
 After the drawing is finished, the recognition process starts automatically.
 First, the tools from the OpenCV library find contours that can be digits.
 Later these contours are converted into inputs for the neural network, which tries to recognize the digits labels.